openstack/governance/resolutions/20170425-drop-tc-weekly-meetings.rst

 ----------------

 The weekly meeting gives us a good regular cadence to keep progress moving forward.
-When we loose the regular meeting, we really need to keep this cadence.
+When we lose the regular meeting, we really need to keep this cadence.
 This should not be merely be a summary of what has happened, but rather should include a call to action and priority setting, much like the existing meeting agenda that is sent 24 hours before the current meeting.